 Check out this blog post to learn more about these two games and see which one would be a better fit for your students.

 This game helps students review figurative language and poetic devices and offers multiple close reading activities for differentiation or scaffolding.
 The paper version is editable, and the digital version features beautiful artwork from Lady Knight Illustrations.

 Coming soon: Poetry Review Activity for grades 4-6.
 This game is being beta tested and should be available by the end of the month.
-Make sure you’re signed up for my email list and following me on IG @nouvelle_ela for all the latest product announcements.

 Why not try something new for your Shakespeare unit this year?
 My Intro to Shakespeare activity is great for building background knowledge of Shakespeare’s life and the Elizabethan era, while my R&J and AMND games are both designed to help students review.